Arab Venezuelans: Migration history

-Arab immigration to Venezuela started as early as the 19th and 20th centuries.
-They came mostly from the Ottoman provinces of Lebanon, Syria, and Palestine, and are present in significant numbers in Caracas.
+Arab immigration to Venezuela started in the 19th century.
+They came mostly from the Ottoman provinces of Lebanon and Syria, and are present in significant numbers in Caracas.

 Immigration of Arabs in Venezuela has influenced Venezuelan culture, in particular Arabic food and music.

-In religion, the majority of Arab-Venezuelans are Christians who belong to the Roman Catholic, Eastern Orthodox and Eastern Rite Catholic Churches.
-There are few Muslims.
+In religion, the majority of Arab-Venezuelans are Christians who belong to the Roman Catholic, Eastern Orthodox, Eastern Rite Catholic Churches, about 550,000 Druze, and 10,000 Muslims.

 According to the Venezuelan Institute of Statistics, about one million Venezuelans have Syrian origins and more than 20,000 Venezuelans are registered in the Venezuelan Embassy in Damascus.
-Other sources stated that there is around 60,000 Syrian-Venezuelans living in Syria.
+Other sources stated that there are about 60,000 Syrian-Venezuelans living in Syria.
 More than 200,000 people from the Sweida area carry Venezuelan citizenship and most are members of Syria's Druze sect, who immigrated to Venezuela in the past century.
-In 2021 The largest Druze communities outside the Middle East are in Venezuela (60,000) and in the United States (50,000).
+In 2021, the largest Druze communities outside the Middle East were in Venezuela and the United States (50,000).